 Household Hazardous Waste

 Information on disposing of household hazardous waste can be found by following this link.
-We also hold a hazardous waste collection day each year.
-More information about this may be found by following this link.

 Old paint cans